Prutonium/RubyParsingApp/README.md

 Download Vagrant

-Run a Bash shell as admin (I downloaded and used the Git shell)
+Run a Bash shell AS ADMIN (I downloaded and used the Git shell)

   initalize vagrant with: